lanceman2/panels/README.md

-was not designed to be the main loop controller of your code it would have been trivial to do; taking hours instead of weeks to code; and it would have been much more efficient had they not required using their main loop code in order to use GTK GUIs (also I was told it could not be done, so I did it out of spite).  gthreads may wrap all of pthreads (and I don't think it does) but it's not as standard and robust as pthreads, and it can't be, it's built on pthreads.
+was not designed to be the main loop controller of your code it would have been trivial to do; taking hours instead of weeks to code; and it would have been much more efficient had they not required using their main loop code in order to use GTK GUIs (also I was told it could not be done, so I did it out of spite).  gthreads may wrap all of pthreads (and I don't think it does) but it's not as standard and robust as pthreads, and it can't be, it's built on pthreads (at least on GNU/Linux).
 Qt is much worse, if you develop with Qt you are married to the Qt development framework.
 Qt even has it's own, unique, develop language called MOC which compiles into C++.
 It's been said that C++ will likely get enough functionality to replace MOC in the future.

 Don't get me wrong.
 GTK and Qt are great things.
 But, they are what they are, large and dominate.
 You can't develop with either one of them